 She is a sensitive and thoughtful friend, she just needs more coaching and support in how to be a friend.

-FASD can be a diagnosis accompanied by stigma and shame for many people, not unlike a mental health diagnosis.
+Many of the neurobehavioral conditions can be diagnosis accompanied by stigma and shame for many people, not unlike a mental health diagnosis.
 The reasons behind disclosure apprehension— related to this and many other issues— run extraordinarily deep.
-But with education on the nature of the condition (that it is an invisible physical disability) and its implications for the way individuals with FASD experience the world, I believe people and communities can shift their thinking to join us in supporting our children wherever they might be.
+But with education on the nature of the condition (that it is an invisible physical disability) and its implications for the way individuals with these conditions experience the world, I believe people and communities can shift their thinking to join us in supporting our children wherever they might be.

 Our son, now in fifth grade, recently completed a class project where the assignment was to describe himself five different ways.
 One of the things he wrote down was, “I understand brain differences.”
 This is absolutely true, and because of this, he understands his sister who lives with FAS in ways that few people do.